 Olivia McMillan McLaren (formerly practising as Olivia Sanson) is a U.S. qualified attorney admitted to the bar of the State of New York, whose legal practice focuses on U.S. immigration and nationality law.

-Since its inception in 2014, Olivia McLaren, Ltd. has been selected as Best in Immigration Law Services, Corporate LiveWire Global Awards 2017, the Best Boutique Immigration Law Firm in the United Kingdom by Corporate LiveWire (2015 and 2016) and as the Best Boutique Foreign Law Firm in the 2015 UK Corporate Excellence Awards by Corporate Vision.
+Since its inception in 2014, Olivia McLaren, Ltd. has been selected as Best Boutique Immigration Law Firm - UK, Corporate Insider Business Excellence Awards 2019, Best in Immigration Law Services, Corporate LiveWire Global Awards 2017, Best Boutique Immigration Law Firm in the United Kingdom by Corporate LiveWire (2015 and 2016) and as Best Boutique Foreign Law Firm in the 2015 UK Corporate Excellence Awards by Corporate Vision.

 After working in U.S. immigration and nationality law in New York City for a decade, Olivia moved to Edinburgh in 2014 to join her husband, a native of Scotland.
 Olivia has Scottish heritage herself, with ancestors emigrating from the Knapdale area to North Carolina in the early 19th century.

 CURRICULUM VITAE - OLIVIA MCLAREN

 Committed to strengthening ties between Scotland and the United States through active participation in the American-Scottish Foundation.
-Operating a law firm in Edinburgh, Scotland, to provide advisory services for business and individuals requiring support in the U.S. immigration process.
+Operating a law firm in Edinburgh, Scotland, to provide advisory services for businesses and individuals requiring support in the U.S. immigration process.

 Olivia McLaren, Ltd., Edinburgh, Scotland